 Ridge to River Trail

 Connecting the Gibson Preserve with the Canal Path, the Ridge to River Trail is about 5 miles and stretches along the Georges River.
-It offers great views of the river valley which you can also see from Appleton Ridge.
+It offers spectacular views of the river valley which you can also see from Appleton Ridge.

 There are a few difficult sections of the trail, especially the climb up the ridge.
 Combining this trail with the Canal Path and preserve trails gives you an 11-mile hike.